 The New Urban Sociology Meets the Old -

-Rereading Some Classical Human Ecology
+Rereading Some Classical Human Ecology.

-David A. Smith, University of California, Irvine
+David A. Smith, University of

 A basic paradigm shift in urban sociology has occurred: The new urban sociology has challenged and largely supplanted human ecology.
 The common perception that the two approaches are totally antithetical and incompatible has created a crisis in urban sociology.
 The author reevaluates some earlier ecological writings in light of the basic assumptions of the new urban sociology.